cfengine/vagrant-cfengine-provisioner/README.md

-# vagrant-cfengine-provisioner

-CFEngine provisioner for Vagrant.
+# CFEngine provisioner for Vagrant

 This provisioner provides Vagrant the ability to use CFEngine to configure a virtual machine.